-A push-button switch on the front panel adjusts the handset receiver volume.
-It decreases the volume gain from 20 dB to 12 dB, to 0 dB, and back up to 20 dB of the original signal, when pressed.
+A push-button switch is provided on the front panel for adjustment of the handset receiver volume.
+When pressed, it decreases the volume gain from 20 dB to 12 dB, to 0 dB, and back up to 20 dB of the original signal.
 After the end of each call the signal level is automatically set to 20 dB.